-Encore Post: The Pharaohs of Egypt thought of themselves as gods, the sons of Osiris.
-They were thought to be the intermediaries between the gods and people.
+[Seventeenth in a series of posts on Bible Stories] Encore Post: The Pharaohs of Egypt thought of themselves as gods, the sons of Osiris.
+They were supposed to be the intermediaries between the gods and people.
 The people would turn to them for the rains and the floods that caused crops to grow, for fertility and other good things.
 They would, in turn, approach the gods for these things.
 To free the people of Israel from slavery in Egypt, the true God would do battle with the gods of the superpower of the ancient world.

 Having been raised in Pharaoh’s household, Moses was familiar with this.
-Moses and Aaron would function like a pharaoh of the God of Israel in the view of the Egyptians.
-Moses confronted Pharaoh and demand that Pharaoh release the Israelites to worship him.
-When Pharaoh did not comply, God used disasters or plagues, to demonstrate that He is more powerful as the gods of Egypt.
+Moses and Aaron would function like the pharaoh of the God of Israel in the view of the Egyptians.
+Moses confronted Pharaoh and demanded that Pharaoh release the Israelites to worship him.
+When Pharaoh did not comply, God used disasters or plagues to demonstrate that He is more powerful than the gods of Egypt.

 The serpent represented the god of wisdom, fertility, and healing to the Egyptians.
-When Moses’ snake swallowed those of the magicians, God showed himself superior to them.
+When Moses’ snake swallowed those of the magicians, God demonstrated His superiority over them.
 The Nile River fed Egypt and the ancient world.
 The Lord showed power over the god that controlled it when He turned it into blood.
 The Egyptians saw frogs as symbols of the goddess of childbirth.
 They also worshipped flies and beetles.
 The earlier plagues showed Yahweh’s power over them.

 Rev. Robert E. Smith